 Open all manual valves and remove all end fittings to drain the irrigation system.
 Poly mainline tubing is not damaged by freezing, but fittings may crack if water is left in them.
 When draining the lines, slightly elevate the fittings to make sure they are drained.

-can be installed at low points in the line to assist with draining the system.
-Flush valves will open every time the system shuts off, draining water trapped in the line. can also be installed at low points to assist with draining.
+Flush Valves can be installed at low points in the line to assist with draining the system.
+Flush valves will open every time the system shuts off, draining water trapped in the line.
+Emitters can also be installed at low points to assist with draining.

 After the lines have drained, make sure to replace all end fittings.
 Leave end caps loose to allow for draining throughout the winter.

 The beginning of the system where the faucet assembly was removed should be sealed off as well.
-Use a female hose plug to seal theat the beginning of the system.
+Use a female hose plug to seal the female hose start fitting at the beginning of the system.
 A plastic bag or other barrier could also be used to cover the opening of the system.

 Never leave lines open; debris, insects and other creatures may take shelter in the open lines.

-To extend the growing season,can be used to cover plants and protect them from frost damage.
+To extend the growing season, Agribon Rowcover can be used to cover plants and protect them from frost damage.